-- After applying the acrylic, leave your hands still for the next few minutes and let the acrylic dry completely.
+After applying the acrylic mixture, leave your hands still for few minutes and let the acrylic dry completely.

-- Buffer the entire nail using the soft side of the nail buffer to make the overall texture smooth and shiny.
+Buffer the entire nail using the soft side of the nail buffer to make the overall texture smooth and shiny.
 Keep filing and buffing until you get the desired shape and size for the nail.